 Following another interception by Didusch, who had two goals and one assist, the junior passed to Mitchell.
 He found Tanner Ierley, who put Dallastown ahead by two goals at 6:28.
 Ierley finished the day with three goals.

 "I think we realized that they were sliding quick," Mitchell said.
-"We just had to
+"We just had to get the fast pass off.

 West York's Klayton Garman, who had three goals and one assist, made it a 10-9 game at 3:16, scoring with his team a man down.